 Custom Colourway pictured in Elle Decoration, May 2017.
 Contact us for more information on bespoke colourways.

-Samples are A4 size and measure 21 x 30 cm.
-They come folded in half.
+Samples measure 26 x 21 cm.
+They come folded in half in an A5 envelope.

 Lead time for in-stock rolls is 2-3 working days.
 Lead time for backordered rolls is 4-6 weeks.